stuartellis/sve-personal-website/content/articles/python-modern-practices.md

 Use a code linting tool with a plugin to your editor, so that your code is automatically checked for issues.

-[flake8](https://flake8.pycqa.org/en/latest/) is currently the most popular linter for Python, but consider using [Ruff](https://docs.astral.sh/ruff/).
+[flake8](https://flake8.pycqa.org/en/latest/) has been the most popular linter for Python, but consider using [Ruff](https://docs.astral.sh/ruff/).
 Ruff includes the features of both flake8 and the most popular plugins for flake8, along with many other capabilities.

 Use [pre-commit](https://pre-commit.com/) to run the linting tool before each commit to source control.
 You should also run the linting tool with your CI system, so that it rejects any code that does not meet the standards for your project.

+### Use Type Hinting

+Current versions of Python support type hinting.
+Consider using type hints in any critical application.
+If you develop a shared library, use type hints.

+Once you add type hints, type checkers like [mypy](http://www.mypy-lang.org/) can check your code as you develop it.
+Code editors can also read type hints to display information about the code that you are working with.
+You can also add a type checker to your pre-commit hooks and CI to validate that the code in your project is consistent.

+If you use [Pydantic](https://docs.pydantic.dev/) in your application, it can work with type hints.
+Use the [mypy plugin for Pydantic](https://docs.pydantic.dev/latest/integrations/mypy/) to improve the integration between mypy and Pydantic.

+> [PEP 484 - Type Hints](https://peps.python.org/pep-0484/) and [PEP 526 – Syntax for Variable Annotations](https://peps.python.org/pep-0526/) define the notation for type hinting.

 ### Test with pytest